 Our dedication to maintaining a clean, natural environment gave rise to this monthly ocean plastic and flotsam cleanup of our island’s beaches.
 The initiative expands to several beaches around Little Cayman, to include our most visited beaches – Jackson’s Beach, Preston Bay Beach, and Point of Sand as well as others (depending on prevailing wind and wave conditions) – Owen Island, South Hole Sound, the West End Lighthouse, etc.

-Our local community members, resorts, and businesses sponsor the Full Moon Plastic Pickups, providing supplies, food, and refreshments for volunteers that help keep our beaches pristine for all to enjoy.
+Our local community members, resorts, and businesses sponsor the Full Moon Plastic Pickups, providing donations, supplies, food, and refreshments for volunteers that help keep our beaches pristine for all to enjoy.
 A huge thank you for their continued support!

 Green Iguana B’Gonna